Skip to main content

 A Mixed Berry Trifle to Wow Your Guests

-I've started to think about holiday menus.
-The other day while shopping, I was greeted by a sales associate reminding me that there are only ten weeks until Christmas.
-What happened to Halloween?
-What happened to Thanksgiving?
-Yes, it is true that the fall and winter holidays my family celebrates come in rapid succession, but I do like to deal with them one at a time.
-Even so, I like to start thinking about my dessert options for our family celebrations well in advance.
+Today's recipe for a mixed berry trifle is a delicious dessert option for a special dinner.
+Have you started to think about holiday menus?
+I like to start thinking about my dessert options for our family celebrations well in advance.
 One of my favorite celebration desserts is this mixed berry trifle.
-Do you want a delicious, fancy-pants dessert?
-This mixed berry trifle is as delicious as it is pretty.
-Impress Your Holiday Guests with an Amazing Mixed Berry Trifle An Impressive Mixed Berry Trifle The mixed berry trifle starts with a buttery pound cake.
+If you want a delicious, fancy-pants dessert, this mixed berry trifle is as delicious as it is pretty.
+Holiday Mixed Berry Trifle An Impressive Mixed Berry Trifle The mixed berry trifle starts with a buttery pound cake.
 You can make your own or buy a prepared pound cake.
 I suggest you make your pound cake in advance and freeze it so you have it ready when you need it.
-The element
+The element that makes all the difference with this dessert is the Cognac cream.
+There is only one teaspoon of Cognac in the recipe but it adds so much flavor it would be a shame to leave it out.
+You can double the vanilla if you prefer.
+Frozen berries work in this recipe.
+Berries can be ex

 Get 100 Yummy Slow Cooker Recipes

-Fall Slow Cooker Recipe Inspiration on Pinterest I love Pinterest.
 If you are a food lover and haven't yet opened a Pinterest account you are missing out.
 Pinterest is a terrific place to find lots of recipe inspiration and how-to information about your hobbies and passions.
 I particularly love Pinterest for food inspiration because I can build my own customized "cookbook" boards filled with all the recipes I either love or want to try.
-Today, I want to share a Pinterest board I have been working on that is chock-full of fall-themed recipes.
-My fall slow cooker board has been curated by me and three blogger friends.
-Jen from And Hattie Makes Three , Breeze from Little Feet Big Adventures , and Heather from Country Life City Wife , and I have been hard at work to pull together a collection of mouth-watering, slow cooker recipes to share with our readers.
-We've been working on the board for more than a month.
-I think my favorites among all the recipes
+Fall Slow Cooker Recipe Inspiration on Pinterest Today, I want to share a Pinterest board I have been working on that is chock-full of fall-themed recipes.

 Slow Cooker Pot Roast for Dinner

-Do you love to have a pot roast for dinner every once in a while?
+I bet you love to serve a pot roast for dinner every once in a while.
 I certainly do, especially as the weather turns to cooler temperatures.
 The cool temperatures of fall make this a great time to break out your slow cooker.
 As you probably know, pot roast is most often made with a chuck roast.
 Chuck is flavorful, but a relatively tough cut of beef.
 The key to a delicious pot roast is to use flavorful ingredients and to cook the roast till the cows come home...so to speak.
 That makes pot roast a perfect recipe for the slow cooker.
 A long, slow roast is necessary to break down the tough connective tissue.
 You want to cook your roast until you can pull it apart with a fork.
 No knife should be required.
 A Tender, Savory Pot Roast Made in a Slow Cooker (I include affiliate links to products for your shopping convenience.
-Purchases you make through these links help to support this blog.
-Thank You) Slow Cooker Pot Roast Dinner Cooking a delicious pot roast is really
+Purchases you make through these links help to support this blog. ) Slow Cooker Pot Roast Dinner Cooking a delicious pot roast is very easy to d